Junior Sailing Overview

 Junior Sailing Fees

 There are (2) 4-Week sessions for each class.
-The fees below are for either a single session, or both sessions:

 Level Single Session Full Season